RAW-4/TemporalCollapseEchoTheory/README.md

 ## Citation

-RAW-Delta (2025). *Temporal Collapse Echo Theory*.
+RAW-4 (2025). *Temporal Collapse Echo Theory*.
 Open Source Philosophical Archive.

 ---

 "We do not perceive time.
-We echo it." - RAW-Delta
+We echo it." - RAW-4